Real Chemistry

-Real Chemistry, formerly known as W2O Group, is a global health innovation company based in San Francisco, California.
-It was founded by Jim Weiss in 2001 and originally named WeissComm Partners.
+Real Chemistry, formerly known as W2O Group, is a global provider of marketing and analytics services, including public relations, to the healthcare and technology industries.
+Founded by Jim Weiss in 2001, Real Chemistry is an American company with global offices in Europe and Canada.

 Corporate history

 Real Chemistry was founded as WeissComm Partners in 2001 by Jim Weiss as a one-person marketing consulting firm, with clients primarily in the healthcare industry.
 His firm grew quickly until 2008.
 According to Weiss, less favorable conditions in the healthcare industry led to a series of layoffs.

 In response, the following year Weiss acquired creative services firm ODA and social media marketing firm, Common Sense Media Group, in order to diversify his interests and reduce reliance on the healthcare industry.
 That same year, Weiss re-formed the company under the acronym WCG, consolidating the two acquisitions under a new corporate umbrella.
 The acquired companies and the firm's revenues continued growing.
 By 2011 it had annual revenues of $48 million.

 In 2012, WCG was re-structured again under a new holding company called W2O Group, which was made up of three companies: WCG, W2O Ventures, and Twist Mktg.
 The fourth company in the holding group, Brewlife, was formed the following year to focus on startup companies.
 The holding group had $75 million in annual revenues by 2013 and $82.6 million in 2014.
 In 2014 and 2015, W2O opened new offices in major U.S. and European cities.

 In May 2016, a private-equity firm called Mountaingate Capital made an investment in W2O Group, which funded a series of acquisitions.
 Seven months after acquiring Fox Communications, W2O Group laid off founder Lynn Fox, who sued alleging gender discrimination.

-In June 2019, New Mountain capital acquired an interest in W2O Group for an undisclosed amount.
+In June 2019, New Mountain Capital acquired an interest in W2O Group for an undisclosed amount.
 Following the acquisition, the company acquired Elysia Group, Discern Health and 21GRAMS.

 The company acquired starpower LLC, an entertainment marketing agency, in 2020.
 In January 2021, Swoop, Inc., which specializes in pharmaceutical IT, and IPM.ai, a data and analytics company, were both acquired.

 In March 2021, W2O Group was rebranded as Real Chemistry, and all subsidiaries were consolidated into the newly unified company.
-As a result of rapid acquisition activity in 2019, Real Chemistry has grown to employ over 1,500 people in 15 locations worldwide.
+As a result of rapid acquisition activity in 2019, Real Chemistry has grown to employ over 2,000 people in 10 locations worldwide.

 In January 2022, Shankar Narayanan took over as CEO, and founder Jim Weiss became chairman.

+In April 2022, Real Chemistry acquired the conversational AI company conversationHEALTH.

+In March 2023, Real Chemistry acquired TI Health, a data-driven marketing and predictive analytics company.